TOWNSHIP OF SHALER / SHALER AREA SCHOOL DISTRICT

 1. Can I use my credit card to pay real estate taxes?

 The only forms of payments that are accepted are check (personal or certified), cash or money order.
 No credit cards are accepted.

 You can pay your taxes in person at the Treasurer's office located in the Shaler Township Municipal building at 300 Wetzel Road, Glenshaw, PA 15116.
 You can drop them in the Shaler Township drop off box.
 You can also mail them to the above address.

 3. Is the postmark accepted as on time?

 4. How do I receive a receipt?

 If paying in person a receipt will be issued to you at the time of your payment.
-If paying by mail you must include a self-addressed stamped envelope with your payment.
+If paying by mail, you must include a self-addressed stamped envelope with your payment for a receipt.